+Where do you breakfast, St. Louis?
 Many consider breakfast to be the most important meal of the day- and we certainly aren’t going to argue.
-In fact, many St Louisans realized that it can be just as delicious and satisfying no matter what time of day it is.
-Fortunately, there are many great dining establishments in town to choose from.
-Check out the following St. Louis restaurants offering a wide variety of delicious breakfast and brunch options.
-Whether you are in the mood for something sweet or something savoury, breakfast has it for you.
-Popular breakfast food served at STL restaurants include cereal, oatmeal, toast with butter and jam, fruit, eggs, tea, coffee, or fruit juice.
-Other popular breakfast dishes are muffins, pancakes, sausages, bacon, sweet breads, crumpets, waffles, muesli and oatmeal.
-When it comes to a continental breakfast, this often consists of cold meat, cheese, and bread or a croissant.
-Foods that are starchy such as pastries are also typically included in continental breakfasts.
-Some even St Louis restaurants include porridge in their menu.
+In fact, many St. Louisans realized that it can be just as delicious and satisfying no matter what time of day it is.
+Fortunately, there are many great dining establishments in STL to choose from.
+Check out the following St. Louis restaurants offering a wide variety of delicious breakfast and brunch options included in continental breakfasts.
+Some St. Louis restaurants include porridge in their menu.

 Breakfast – Brunch St. Louis